-This patrol was mounted with the express purpose of escorting contracted company personell engaged in C.R.A. exploration work in the JABA River area.

-As can be seen from the patrol diary, some difficulty was experienced in making swift contact with the exploration teams owing to uncertainty regarding their whereabouts.
+This patrol was mounted with the express purpose of escorting contracted company personnel engaged in C.R.A. exploration work in the JABA River area.
+As can be seen from the patrol diary, some difficulty was experienced in making swift contact with the exploration teams owing to uncertainity [uncertainty] regarding their whereabouts.
 However, the time was usefully spent in villages along the route of the patrol as it enabled me, as an officer new to this area, to contact the people amoungst whom I will have to work in the future.

 The body of this report will be divided into two sections.
-The first section will be a report on the activities of the explorations terms and their success, and the second section will be a report on the situation in villages which were visited by the patrol.
+The first section will be a report on the activities or the explorations teams and their success, and the second section will be a report on the situation in villages which were visited by the patrol.